Read Latest Update

-As traditional baths go, a Victorian freestanding bath can create a really stunning centrepiece.
+As traditional baths go, a Victorian freestanding bath can form the jewel in the crown of your new Victorian style bathroom and create a stunning centrepiece.
+An indulgent, interior design statement, these soaking tubs look impressive and provide luxurious bathing.
 The right bath could be the cornerstone of your entire new bathroom design.
 A common feature of Victorian baths was decorative feet, the most recognisable style being a ball and claw foot, other traditional styles include lion heads and ornate patterns.

-A number of bath shower screens are available, our favourites are the Burlington Hampton bath panel screen and the ClearGreen bath screen with access panel, the access panel is a very handy feature as it allows you to start the shower without having to get into the bath first, missing any cold shower spray which is a much more pleasant way to start up your shower!
-The Burlington Hampton screen in particular has lovely traditional Victorian styling and compliments a Victorian bathroom design wonderfully.
+We have many bath shower screens available.
+Our recommendation is the Burlington Hampton bath panel screen and the ClearGreen bath screen with access panel.
+The access panel allows you to start the shower without getting into the bath first (missing any cold shower spray).
+The Burlington Hamper screen has a lovely traditional Victorian styling, complimenting victorian interiors.